 One formalization of dynamic inference is to identify a transition map, a matrix Tij(t1,t2), which describes the probability of a cell, initially in some state i at time t1, giving rise to progeny in a state j at time t2 (Fig. 1d)7,25.
 We define Tij(t1,t2) specifically as the fraction of progeny from state i that occupy state j (Supplementary Fig. 1c).
 This transition matrix does not capture all we can learn about cell dynamics: it already combines the effects of cell division, loss, and differentiation (Supplementary Fig. 1d).
 As will be seen, even learning Tij(t1,t2) will prove useful for several applications (Fig. 1d).

 The transition map T has properties that make it amenable to inference.
 We expect it to be a sparse matrix, since most cells can access just a few states during an experiment (Fig. 1e, left panel).
 And we expect it to be locally coherent, meaning that neighboring cell states share similar fate outcomes (Fig. 1e, right panel).
 These constraints could improve robustness in map inference (see illustration in Supplementary Fig. 1e).
-Box 1 formalizes these constraints and establishes the technical foundation for inferring a transition map using an algorithm coherent sparse (CoSpar) optimization (see schema in Fig. 2a; Supplementary Fig. 2).
-As inputs, CoSpar requires a clone-by-cell matrix It that encodes the clonal information at time t, and a data matrix for observed cell states (e.g. from scRNA-seq)
+Box 1 formalizes these constraints and establishes the technical foundation for inferring a transition map by coherent sparse (CoSpar) optimization (see schema in Fig. 2a; Supplementary Fig. 2).
+As inputs, CoSpar requires a clone-by-cell matrix It that encodes the clonal information at time t, and a data matrix for observed cell states (e.g. from scRNA-seq).

 CoSpar is formulated assuming that we have information on the same clones at more than one time point.
 When we observe clones at only one time point t2, we jointly optimize the transition map T and the initial clonal data I(t1) (Fig. 2b; Methods).
 In this joint optimization, one must initialize the transition map, and we have shown that the final result is robust to initialization (Supplementary Fig. 3e; Supplementary Fig. 4cd).
 This approach can be used for clones with nested structure (Supplementary Fig. 4f-h).
 Finally, coherence and sparsity provide reasonable constraints when no clonal information is available, offering an approach to infer transition maps from state heterogeneity alone.
 We have extended CoSpar to this case.